 I would venture to say that most investors hold misconceptions and make mistakes when they’re starting out.
 I know that I did!
 Many of us learn through this process.
 You shouldn’t beat yourself up if you overpay on your first rental or make extraneous renovations.
 What’s important is that you learn from those mistakes, and get your strategy on the right path.

 Today I’m sharing five things that many new real estate investors do incorrectly the first time around!
 If you want to avoid headaches and make real estate investing as easy as possible, don’t make these mistakes!
 Here are five major mistakes a typical newbie investor makes:

-Gets discouraged quickly.
-If you want to play the long game as a real estate investor, you have to understand that gaining cash flow is a process, and there are a couple phases to go through before you reach your ultimate goal.
+- Gets discouraged quickly.
+If you want to play the long game as a real estate investor, you have to understand that gaining cash flow is a process, and there are a couple of phases to go through before you reach your ultimate goal.